Conor McGregor's net worth and the expensive things he owns

 Besides UFC, he is also a former lightweight and featherweight champion of Cage Warriors — an MMA promotion company based in England.

 Overall, McGregor has headlined five of the seven highest-selling UFC pay-per-view (PPV) events.
 In fact, he continues to hold the record for the most PPV viewership at 2.4 million buys for his 2018 UFC 229 match against Khabib Nurmagomedov for the UFC Lightweight Championship.
-The match’s extremely high PPV viewership sales helped UFC earn a revenue of USD 180 million (INR 1,485 crore approx.).
+The match’s extremely high PPV viewership sales helped UFC earn a revenue of USD 180 million.

 What is the net worth of Conor McGregor as of 2023?

-In an interview with Megan Olivi of the UFC on 30 May 2023, Conor McGregor revealed that he has earned USD 650 million (INR 5,364 crore approx.) during his career to date and claimed that he will soon touch the billion-dollar mark.
+In an interview with Megan Olivi of the UFC on 30 May 2023, Conor McGregor revealed that he has earned USD 650 million during his career to date and claimed that he will soon touch the billion-dollar mark.

 “You know, Michael Jordan’s at the top spot obviously with the Jordan Brand’s up there he’s multiple billions.
 I think 3.3 he’s made.
 I’m closing in on the billion now,” he said, referring to the National Basketball Association (NBA) legend who is among the richest sportspersons in the world.